Effective fleet management for non-fleet managers

 - Is the vehicle adequately insured?

-- Is the vehicle in good working order and has a valid MOT certificate?
+- Is the vehicle in good working order and does it have a valid MOT certificate?

 - If employees go out on the road for any reason, you need to have the relevant policies, procedures and training in place to protect both your staff and your business.